Renormalization Group Analysis of Turbulent Hydrodynamics: Generating Functional

-where the determinant still has to be evaluated, we can identify the elements for our Feynman-rules.
-For the time being, we want to focus the attention on two parts, which together lead to the famous $\theta(0)$-problem: \begin{itemize} \item $uv$-(diffusion)-propagator:
+where the determinant still has to be evaluated.
+From this the elements of the Feynman-rules of the theory can be identified.
+Let us focus the attention on two parts, which together lead to the famous $\theta(0)$-problem: \begin{itemize} \item $uv$-(diffusion)-propagator:

-Notice that the corresponding bare two-point-function, also called response function, is proportional to the Green's function of the diffusion equation, applied to transverse fields:
+The corresponding bare two-point-function, also called response function, is proportional to the Green's function of the diffusion equation, applied to transverse fields: